WhisperN/Go-Flight-Server/README.md

 This Project is an implementation of the Apache Arrow Flight server that sends IPC streams on the gRPC format.

+## Compatibility
+This project does not work for

 ## General principle
 This server has the purpose to send responses on request from a browser.
 That is why there is a **proxy** included in this